 In Oklahoma, to be eligible for a learners permit, you must be at least 15½ years old.
 If you are under 16, you must either:

 - Be participating in the All Star Driver Education Parent Taught Driver Education Program.
-This program allows the student to take the classroom portion of drivers education offline at home with computer or online and allows parents to provide the necessary 55 hours of in-car training, OR
+This program allows the student to take the classroom portion of drivers education online and allows parents to provide the necessary 55 hours of in-car training, OR

 - Be currently taking or have completed an approved driver’s education course and be able to show proof of drivers education enrollment signed by your instructor.